IMDEANetworksWNG/UbiLocate/README.md

 bash config.sh nss
 ```

-These two scripts must be run one time, once you do a power cycle
+These two scripts must be executed one time.
+Once you do a power cycle
 of the router you have to run them another time.

 To send packets and extract CSI, run this command: